ekline/draft-dtn-ethernet/draft-ek-dtn-ethernet.md

-It is possible for a sender to address all BP-over-Ethernet listeners within the broadcast domain should the destination Bundle Endpoint ID refer to all of a group of nodes (sections 3.2 and 3.4 of
+It is possible for a sender to address all BP-over-Ethernet listeners within the broadcast domain should the destination Bundle Endpoint ID refer to "all of a group of nodes" (sections 3.2 and 3.4 of {{!ARCH=RFC4838}}).
-{{!ARCH=RFC4838}}).
 How a sending Bundle node determines when this is appropriate is out of scope of this document.

-This document does not prohibit the use of the broadcast MAC address for this function, but section {{<multicast_mac}} requests allocation of a multicast MAC address to represent "all Bundle Protocol capable stations" within a given Ethernet broadcast domain.
+This document does not prohibit the use of the broadcast MAC address for this function, but section {{<multicast_mac}} requests the allocation of a multicast MAC address to represent "all Bundle Protocol over Ethernet capable stations" within a given Ethernet broadcast domain.
 This may help reduce the number of stations awakened by multicast BP-over-Ethernet frames.

 ## MTU
 {: #mtu}

 In the absence of Ethernet-layer fragmentation, no payload exceeding the local Ethernet MTU can be transmitted.
-Consequently, the contents of the Ethernet payload MUST be complete Bundle, fragmenting at the sender as necessary ({{!BPv6}} section 5.8, {{!BPv7}} section 5.8).
+Consequently, the contents of the Ethernet payload MUST be a complete Bundle, employing Bundle fragmention at the sender as necessary
+({{!BPv6}} section 5.8, {{!BPv7}} section 5.8).

-In practice the need for fragmentation may be reduced if the local Ethernet MTU can be increased beyond the typical 1500 bytes (e.g., by use of "jumbo frames").
+In practice the need for fragmentation may be reduced if the local Ethernet MTU can be increased beyond the typical 1500 bytes (e.g., by configured use of "jumbo frames").

-How a sending Bundle node learns the size of local Ethernet MTU is out of scope of this document.
+How a sending Bundle node learns the size of the local Ethernet MTU is out of scope of this document.

 # Operational Considerations